 Every generation deserves a safe, stable home to live.
-That's why Twin Cities Habitat for Humanity is starting an aging in place initiative.
+That's why Twin Cities Habitat for Humanity is started Age Well at Home.

 With the explosion of the Baby Boomers turning 65, the need for helping homeowners adapt their home for successful aging will grow rapidly.